mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 TODO: Quel exemple de malforme ?
 - Network Failure (0x3): This codes indicates that a network failure prevented the establishment of the connection.
+- Protocol Violation (0x4): A general error code for all non-conformant behaviors encountered.

 After sending one or more Error TLVs, the sender MUST send an End TLV and terminate the stream, i.e. set the FIN bit after the End TLV.